 India’s growing nuclear ambition :

 India is the world’s third-largest carbon emitter on an annual basis today and among the top 10 historical emitters.
-The Indian government aims to generate more than 50% of country’s installed electrical power capacity from non-fossil fuel energy resources by 2030.
-The Nuclear sector offers numerous opportunities for co-operation with the Indian industry in this favorable context.
-Till date, India has 23 nuclear reactors in operation, 10 nuclear reactors and 1 research reactor in development.
+The Indian government aims to generate more than 50% of the country’s installed electrical power capacity from non-fossil fuel energy resources by 2030.
+The Nuclear sector offers numerous opportunities for cooperation with the Indian industry in this favorable context.
+To date, India has 23 nuclear reactors in operation, 10 nuclear reactors and 1 research reactor in development.
 Several other projects are also in advanced discussions.
 Among them, negotiations are underway between EDF and NPCIL for the engineering and procurement of 6 EPRs at Jaitapur site, Maharashtra, India.

 The French nuclear sector – an important French industry

-For more than 60 years, the internationally recognized French nuclear industry has been developing valuable expertise in nuclear power generation, fuel cycle management and the manufacture of specific equipment.
+For more than 60 years, the internationally recognized French nuclear industry has been developing valuable expertise in nuclear power generation, fuel cycle management, and the manufacture of specific equipment.
 The nuclear sector exports €6 billion worth of goods and services each year and has a surplus balance of around €5 billion.
 Their experience ranges through 56 nuclear reactors in France, 120 reactors of French technology throughout the world and services on nearly 250 reactors.

 The French nuclear industry accounts for 6.7% of French industrial employment.
-With its 220,000 employees and 3,200 companies, 85% of which are small and medium-sized businesses, it plays a major role in the dynamics of French industry and contributes, through its locations throughout the country, to the development of local economy.
+With its 220,000 employees and 3,200 companies, 85% of which are small and medium-sized businesses, it plays a major role in the dynamics of French industry and contributes, through its locations throughout the country, to the development of the local economy.

 Internationally recognized expertise

-France is involved in several power plant construction projects around the world, with its EPR reactors (net electrical power output of 1,650 MWe), particularly in Finland, China, the United Kingdom, France and soon India.
+France is involved in several power plant construction projects around the world, with its EPR reactors (net electrical power output of 1,650 MWe), particularly in Finland, China, the United Kingdom, France, and soon India.
 It has world leaders in all segments of the sector, as well as a network of very active international SMEs and large companies, that benefit from the experience acquired on the national market.
 The French international players in the sector include: EDF and its subsidiary Framatome, Orano, and its subsidiaries Apave, Bureau Veritas, Assystem, Egis, GE Alstom, Nuvia, Onet, etc.

 About Business France: